fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 6. Canada
    * Indian Horse by Richard Wagamese (First Nations)
    * A House in the Sky by Amanda Lindhout
+   * A National Crime: The Canadian Government and the Residential School System, 1879 to 1986, written by John S. Milloy https://uofmpress.ca/books/detail/a-national-crime
 7. Costa Rica
 8. Cuba
+   * Waiting for Snow in Havana by Carlos Eire
+   * Dreaming In Cuban by Cristina García
 9. Dominica
    * Wild Sargasso Sea by Jean Rhys
 10. Dominican Republic